stfbk/stfbk.github.io/README.md

-This document provides instructions about the [S&T website](https://stfbk.github.io).
+This document provides instructions about the [RiSING website](https://risingfbk.github.io).

 Table of Contents:
 - [Structure of the website](#structure-of-the-website)